hyperledger/besu-docs/docs/HowTo/Deploy/Ethstats.md

 ## Components

-Ethstats consists of the following:
+Ethstats consists of:

-- [Server](https://github.com/goerli/ethstats-server).
-The server consumes node data received from the client.
+- A [server](https://github.com/goerli/ethstats-server), which consumes node data received from the client.
-- [Client](https://github.com/goerli/ethstats-client).
-The client extracts data from the node and sends it to the server.
+- A [client](https://github.com/goerli/ethstats-client), which extracts data from the node and sends it to the server.
-- [Dashboard](https://github.com/goerli/ethstats-client#available-dashboards).
-The dashboard displays statistics.
+- A [dashboard](https://github.com/goerli/ethstats-client#available-dashboards), which displays statistics.

 ## Statistics

 Statistics displayed by Ethstats include:

 - Nodes in the network.
 Metrics for nodes include:
-    - Information about the last received block such as block number, block hash, transaction count, uncle count, block time and propagation time.
+    - Information about the last received block such as block number, block hash, transaction count, uncle count, block time, and propagation time.
     - Connected peers, whether the node is mining, hash rate, latency, and uptime.
-- Charts for Block Time, Block Difficulty, Block Gas Limit, Block Uncles, Block Transactions, Block Gas Used, Block Propagation Histogram, and Top Miners.
+- Charts for block time, block difficulty, block gas limit, block uncles, block transactions, block gas used, block propagation histogram, and top miners.
 - IP-based geolocation overview.
 - Node logs, which display the data sent by a node.
 - Block history, which provides the ability to go back in time and playback the block propagation through the nodes.